Campaign guidance

 Before you send

 Welcome emails lose clarity when they introduce every feature at once.
-Review the draft for one dominant action and a tone that fits the signup moment.
+Review the draft for one dominant action, a reusable section order, and a tone that fits the signup moment.

 - Make sure the CTA is visible without scrolling